tanzirmehedi/eDySec/README.md

 jupyter notebook
 ```

-### 5. Dataset Availability
+### 8.5 Dataset Availability

-The project expects the **QUT-DV25 dataset** and its trace-category folders to be present under:
+The study expects the **QUT-DV25 dataset** and its trace-category folders to be present under:

 ```bash
 Phase (i) Data Preparation/QUT-DV25 Dataset/